paladine/telearena_follow/README.md

 To execute tests, run `bazel test ...`

 ## How to execute?
-`java -jar TAFollow.jar <file with text proto of scripts.tafollow.Configuration>`
+`java -jar TAFollow.jar --config=<file with text proto of scripts.tafollow.Configuration>`

-You can also run out of the repo directory, `bazel run //java/com/jeffreys/scripts/tafollow:TAFollow -- <file with text proto>`
+You can also run out of the repo directory, `bazel run //java/com/jeffreys/scripts/tafollow:TAFollow -- --config=<file with text proto>`

 But you're connected to a BBS playing TA, so you need to execute this in the context of my other program - [TelnetScripter](https://github.com/paladine/telnet_scripter)